 Heritage Carriages – 1897

-These two carriages are from the former Set 21 and are designated CBA 850 HLF 854.
-OTHR is privileged to have these historic carriages at Oberon on custodial loan from RTM (NSW).
+These two carriages are from the former Set 21 and are designated : CBA 850 HLF 854

 In March 1941 they were converted to a first class car with centre lavatory and a second class car with Guards accommodation and centre lavatory.
 At this time, they would have been painted in Tuscan Red and Russet.

-Following the final withdrawal of all end platform carriages from the Illawarra Line early in 1977, Set 21 was purchased by the Rail Transport Museum.
-During the mid 1900s they were transferred to BHP ort Kembla on loan or their internal excursion services until this service ceased in 2006.
-They have been in under cover storage at Bluscope Steel ever since then until their transfer on loan to OTHR in May 2010.
+Following the final withdrawal of all of these old-style carriages from the Illawarra Line early in 1977, Set 21 was purchased by the Rail Transport Museum.
+During the mid 1990s they were transferred to BHP Port Kembla on loan for their internal excursion services until this service ceased in 2006.
+They have been in under cover storage at Bluescope Steel ever since then until their transfer on loan to Oberon Tarana Heritage Railway (OTHR) in May 2010.

 The reference to Set 21 can be found on pages 39-42 of Coaching Stock of New South Wales Volume 2.